 One wrongly applied filter can quietly remove a chunk of valid traffic.
 A poorly configured session timeout can affect bounce rates.
 These aren’t things you’ll notice daily, but a professional Google Analytics audit will.

 You might still have leftover Universal Analytics tags or old scripts from previous campaigns.
 Those things don’t just sit harmlessly; they can interfere with how GA4 collects data today.
-Thus, fixing them is crucial to pave the right path for your analytics to collect data.

 That’s why more teams bring in expert help via a proper Google Analytics Audit Service.
 This service doesn’t just point out broken stuff but also checks whether your data reflects what’s happening on your site.
-It includes reviewing each checkpoint individually, ensuring the setup isn’t overlapping or outdated, and flagging issues against GA4 audit best practices.

 1. Doing a GA4 Audit Yourself